lfence/red-trul/README.md

 # red-trul: RED TRanscode & UpLoad

-This little utility ...
-- *Conditionally* transcodes a given flac release, generates and uploads torrents.
-- Detects the "edition group" (e.g., "remaster" or "other media") at RED
-- Transcodes `"Lossless"` (FLAC 16-bit) and `"24-bit Lossess"` (FLAC 24-bit) to
-  `"Lossless"` (for FLAC24), `"MP3 (320)"` and `"MP3 (V0)"` --- only if there's
-  no current item in the edition group of the particular format and/or preset.
+`red-trul` is a lightweight utility designed to non-interactively conditionally transcode FLAC releases, generating and uploading torrents.

+- Detects the edition and media (_edition group_) of a release.
+- Transcodes `Lossless` and `24-bit Lossless` to `Lossless`, `MP3 (320)`, and `MP3 (V0)` when the edition group lacks the specific transcode.
-- Copies images files from the original.
+- Copies image files from the original, excluding everything else.
-- Generates torrents with `webtorrent/create-torrent`.
-- Talks to RED API with `axios`.
-  * Requires token via `"Authorization:"` HTTP header.
-  * Token requires `'Torrents'` capability.
-- *Tries to not break any rules.*
-  * For example, not handling releases with missing or bad tagging.
-The end-user is liable for their own actions
+- Maintains the original folder structure.
+- Rejects releases with bad tagging or incorrect bit-rate (for 24-bit FLAC).

+## API access
+Requires an API key with _Torrents_ capability, created from the settings page at RED.
+No further authorization is needed.

-## Installing
+## Install

 You need:
 - `nodejs`